You may think that the majority of research into creatine would be about if it works. But at this point, that's pretty clear: It does!

 This "next question" is where the confusion usually begins.
 How should I take creatine for the best results?
 Is a loading phase necessary?
 Is it better with carbs or protein?
+How do I calculate my creatine dosage?
 The questions go on and on.

 If you want to dive deep into the benefits and science, check out the article "Your Complete Guide to Creatine Monohydrate."
 But if you're looking for the quick-and-dirty guide to taking this essential supplement the right way, you're in the right place.
 Let's try and clear up some of the confusion!

 For every person taking creatine the right way, there are probably two who aren't.
 This is unfortunate, because the best ways to take it (and there is more than one way) are all very simple.

 "Creatine is not readily assimilated into muscle, as many people would think," says Darryn Willoughby, Ph.D., in tip 4 from the video "5 Different Ways to Get More from Your Supplements."
 "Instead, it takes a while to saturate the muscle."